-3.5 Glyoxal
+3.6.
+Glyoxal

 Glyoxylic acid (GA) was used as a chemical intermediate to synthesize commercially valuable products such as vanillin and penicillin.
 It could be synthesized by glyoxal oxidation with nitric acid or oxalic acid reduction electrochemically.
 However, glyoxal oxidation with nitric acid also gives an overoxidation product, oxalic acid.
-Zhao and co-workers [153] synthesized GA by PEC oxidation of glyoxal in water using WO3 nanoplate anodes under simulated solar light at a potential of 1.6 V. The PEC reaction was performed in an acidic medium (in the presence of 0.16 M HCl, at pH 2.8) starting from 100 mM glyoxal.
+Zhao and coworkers [150] synthesized GA by PEC oxidation of glyoxal in water using WO3 nanoplate anodes under simulated solar light (in the presence of 0.16 M HCl) starting from 100 mM glyoxal.
 The WO3 photoanodes on FTO were prepared by hydrothermal method at 120 °C, following calcination in air at 350-500 °C. WO3 catalysts with different quantities of facets ({020}, {200}, and {002}) were prepared.
-However, that containing mainly the {200} facet showed high Faraday efficiency (84%), selectivity towards GA (86.5%), and GA production rate (308.4 mmol m-2 h-1) at 1.6V vs RHE after 2h of the PEC reaction.
+However, that containing mainly the {200} facet showed high Faraday efficiency (84%), selectivity towards GA (86.5%), and GA production rate $(308.4 \text{ mmol m}^{-2} \text{ h}^{-1})$ at 1.6 V vs RHE after 2 h of the PEC reaction.
 The good results obtained with this material were explained by theoretical calculations as due to its strong glyoxal adsorption capacity and the low energy requirement for the formation of glyoxal radicals on this facet.
 Moreover, the high energy requirement for GA oxidation to oxalic acid on the {200} facet is the reason for the obtained high selectivity towards GA.

-3.6 Methanol and butanol
+3.7.
+Methanol and butanol

-Mesa et al. [154] investigated selective PEC oxidation of methanol to formaldehyde by using TiO_2 or hematite (α -Fe2O3) under simulated solar irradiation in methanol-water medium.
-Interestingly, no other products were detected, and selectivity towards formaldehyde was 100%.
-TiO_2 catalyst was more effective than hematite for PEC methanol oxidation.
+Mesa et al. [151] investigated selective PEC oxidation of methanol to formaldehyde by using TiO2 or hematite (α -Fe2O3) under simulated solar irradiation in methanol-water medium.
+Selectivity towards formaldehyde was 100%.
+TiO2 catalyst was more effective than hematite for PEC methanol oxidation.
 The reaction rate mainly depended on the surface hole density and the rate determining step was C-H bond breaking in methanol.